microsoft/IEDiagnosticsAdapter/README.md

 1. Open Chrome browse to http://localhost:9222/
 2. Choose a page to debug

+## Required Browsers
+In order to use the IE Diagnostics Adpater you need to have a IE11 installed.

 ## Supported Chrome Remote APIs
 The table below is a summary of the support for the various [Chrome remote debugging v1.1 protocol](https://developer.chrome.com/devtools/docs/debugger-protocol).
 Right now the IE Diagnostics Adapter just supports the core debugging feature set.
 More detailed information can be found in the wiki.